cyberdesserts/npm-scanner/documentation.md

 This approach helps catch malicious packages that are quickly identified and removed.

 ### 3. **Private Registry Solutions**
-The "right answer" according to many security engineers is using tools like:
+According to feedback from security engineers using tools like:
 - **Artifactory** with private repositories and package approval workflows
 - **Nexus Firewall** for vetted internal repositories
 - **Proxy registries** with security scanning integration